-Many of our pupils also attend another setting.
-We liaise with these settings about the individual children and their learning needs.
-All our children have some health needs and we work closely with health professionals that are supporting our children, especially with Speech and Language Therapists.
-We also work with social care where appropriate.
-We work with other professionals – Physiotherapist, Speech and Language Therapist and other therapists which link to the school.
+All our children have some health needs and we work closely with health professionals that are supporting our children, especially with Speech and Language Therapists, as well as Physiotherapists or OT.
 We carry out programmes set by them to achieve specific targets for the individuals.
 We share the programmes and targets with parents/ carers and other settings.
 We also work with social care where appropriate.

 EAL and children with different cultures

-Children with English as an Additional Language (EAL) are provided opportunities for children to develop and use their home language in play and learning, supporting their language development at home.
-We also ensure that children have sufficient opportunities to learn in the English language as well as embrace their own.
-We celebrate the different cultures and disabilities of all the pupils in the EYFS this is reflected in learning resources as well as activities.
+Children with English as an Additional Language (EAL) are supported to develop their knowledge and understanding of English.
+They will be supported with visuals and key word language.
+We work with parents to access translation services where needed to help them access the information and support that the school offers.
+We celebrate the different cultures of all the pupils in the EYFS this is reflected in learning resources as well as activities.

 Key Person Approach.

 Educational visits and learning outside the classroom are encouraged where appropriate.
-Reception and Year 1 classes will have regular Forest School and Swimming opportunities and aim for an educational visit each half term.
+Classes will have regular Outdoor Learning opportunities and Swimming opportunities and aim for an educational visit each half term.
 We follow the school’s policies on educational visits and learning outside the classroom.

-The early stages of development are broken down into small steps in the areas: Communication and Language Personal, Social and Emotional Development Physical Development Thinking Skills Literacy (Reception working at step 5 or above)
+The early stages of development are broken down into small steps in the following areas: Communication and Language Personal, Social and Emotional Development, Physical Development, Thinking Skills, and Literacy (for Reception children working at step 5 or above)

 We aim for the children to work towards achieving the Early Learning Goals.
-Many of the children are still working towards these and we break down the steps before this in our Vale of Evesham Early Support Assessment Framework.
+Many of the children are still working towards these and we break down the steps before the ELGs in our Vale of Evesham Early Support Assessment Framework.
 If children are working beyond the Vale of Evesham Early Support framework we will look to the V-Levels which are used by the Semi-Formal curriculum pathway.

 We complete the EYFS profile for children at the end of reception and report this information to parents, Year 1 teachers and the local authority.